 Pace University defines a missing student as a student who resides in University owned or operated housing facilities who has been missing for longer than 24 hours.
-If a member of the Pace University community has reason to believe that a student who resides in on-campus housing is missing, he or she should immediately notify a member of the Safety and Security Department, Housing and Resident Life, and the Dean for Students Office.
+If a member of the Pace University community has reason to believe that a student who resides in on-campus housing is missing, he or she should immediately notify a member of the Safety and Security Department, Residential Life, and the Dean for Students Office.

-New York Campus Pleasantville Campus White Plains Campus Safety and Security Safety and Security Safety and Security (212) 346-1800 (914) 773-3400 or 3700 (914) 422-4300 Dean of Students Dean of Students Dean of Students (212) 346-1306 (914) 773-3351 (914) 422-4146 Office of Residential Life Office of Residential Life Office of Residential Life (212) 346-1295 (914) 597-8777 (914) 422-4136
+New York Campus Pleasantville Campus Elisabeth Haub School of Law Safety and Security Safety and Security White Plains Campus (212) 346-1800 (914) 773-3400 or 3700 Safety and Security (914) 422-4300 Dean for Students Dean for Students (212) 346-1306 (914) 773-3351 Dean for Students (914) 422-4146 Office of Residential Life Office of Residential Life (212) 346-1295 (914) 597-8777 Office of Residential Life (914) 422-4136

 Pace University Safety and Security Department will prepare a report and begin an investigation.

-In situations where the Safety and Security Department receives a report of a student missing less than 24 hours, it may, in coordination with Residential Life and Dean of Students, conduct a brief investigation of the missing student report.
+In situations where the Safety and Security Department receives a report of a student missing less than 24 hours, it may, in coordination with Residential Life and Dean for Students, conduct a brief investigation of the missing student report.